We suggest students work in pairs. Homeschool students can work on their own.

 - North is always up on Google Maps.
 Find a landmark that’s to the north of your school.

 - Put North on the wall that’s closest to that landmark.
-Use this compass rose to label the other walls.

 - Face North.
 Put West on the wall to your left, East on the wall to your right, and South on the wall behind you.